nvbn/nvbn.github.io/_posts/2015-01-25-docker-nginx.md

 After that you can visit [localhost:5000](http://localhost:5000) and ensure that app works.

-Now go to the container for the nginx.
-First of all we should write config for the nginx:
+Now go to the container for nginx.
+First of all we should write config for nginx:

 ```nginx
 upstream app_upstream {